Before And After Photos

 This is a case of a young man who presented to my office for help with gynecomastia that he says he has suffered with since puberty.
 On a scale of 1-10, where 10 was the worst, he says he has a “13”!
 He has a history of anxiety and depression and the condition runs in his family.
 With all that he has to deal with, his gynecomastia doesn’t help at all.

-On examination, he indeed has the round appearance of breasts.
+On examination, he indeed has the round appearance of breasts, also known as gynecomastia, and a clear candidate for gynecomastia surgery.
 He is about 10 pounds overweight, is relatively muscular and in good shape.
 He has well localized, dense tissue palpable in an elliptical shape at the level of his nipple-areola complexes.
 He does not have “puffy” nipples as some men do.
 He has very significant thoracic (rib cage) asymmetries on examination (his ribs project more on one side of his chest than the other).